agestasaputra/qoala/README.md

 How to run this project:

 1. Yarn install or npm install
-2. Yarn start or npm start
+2. Yarn serve or npm serve

 ## Live Demo